 Side Note: If you are feeling stressed at this time in life, please, take a break if you can and need to do so!
 Check these booklets from the World Health Organization on how to cope with stress during coronavirus – for adults and children.

 Another way of finding inspiration can be quite challenging because it requires time and change in a mindset.
 Inspiration isn’t something that has its own life, and you don’t need to sit and wait for it.
 On the contrary, it is a process that should come from within and could be turned into a habit.
 As a famous writer William Faulkner says: “I only write when inspiration strikes.
 Fortunately, it strikes at nine every morning.”

 In order to tame creativity, try building a routine, where you are doing a creative brainstorming activity.
 For example, an illustrator and designer Minnie Small devotes 1 hour every morning to drawing and she makes sure that there are no distractions.
 Moreover, it is vital not to check the social media and news sources first thing in the morning as it can get frustrating and therefore might kill the incentive to do something at all.

 These pitfalls disrupted the workflow even of well-established freelancers, not to mention newly remote teams.
 It is important to keep in mind that most of us learn as we go!
 Building a routine that works for you and having rest is essential to staying sane and productive during this lockdown.

 Part II: what kind of design is being produced on quarantine.

-Not only has the designer’s workplace changed, but also their product.
+Not only has the designer’s workplace changed but also their product.
 I have noticed a tendency, that some designers either experience a sudden demand for their type of work or, vice versa, a decrease in commissions.
-Both of those instances have a perfect explanation: we need artworks to help battle the coronavirus and keep everybody sane, and a lot of businesses are slowing or shutting down.
+Both of those instances have a perfect explanation: we need an artwork to help battle the coronavirus and keep everybody sane, and a lot of businesses are slowing or shutting down.
 This triggered a shift in the initial motives and the type of art.